verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

     {"message":"Welcome Robert!"}
     ```
-    If DNS has not been configured use this command.
+    If DNS has not been configured, then use this command.
     ```shell script
     $ curl -s -X GET "http://${ADDRESS}/greet/Robert" -H "Host: ${HOST}"
     ````

 ### Access the application's logs

-Applications deployed using bindings automatically have log collection enabled.
+Applications deployed using bindings have log collection enabled.
 These logs are collected using Elasticsearch and can be accessed using Kibana.
 Elasticsearch and Kibana are examples of infrastructure Verrazzano creates in support of an application as a result of applying a binding.

-The URL used to access Kibana can be determined using the following commands.
+Determine the URL to access Kibana using the following commands.
  ```shell script
 KIBANA_HOST=$(kubectl get ingress -n verrazzano-system vmi-hello-world-binding-kibana -o jsonpath='{.spec.rules[0].host}') KIBANA_URL="https://${KIBANA_HOST}"